ryanntt/tangible-multi-display-toolkit/docs/index.md

 git clone https://github.com/HoggenMari/AVLightingToolkit.git
 ```

 There is no quick and easy way to customize the controller app.
-Please continue to [Deployment and Setup](#deployment-and-setup).
+Please continue to [Deployment and Setup](#deployment-and-running).

 ### 3D printed car with touchpoints

 *To be updated soon.*

 ___
 ## Configuration

 ### LED Colours
 We use HEX value to display the color.
 This might be difficult for lighting designer to manipulate the colours.
 You will need a converter to get HEX from HSL or RGB.
 There are many web tools available online for this.
-We used [colourslurp](https://colourslurp.com/) on Mac.

 To change colour of LED in Script, run public function ```ChangeColor()``` using following syntax:
 ```ChangeColor(string[] string )```